12 Things to Know About Flying Space-A on the Patriot Express

 10. Space-A passengers cannot bring pets on the Patriot Express.

-Pets are not authorized to fly Space-A on any aircraft unless they are registered service animals.
+Pets are not authorized to fly Space-A on any aircraft unless they are service dogs (not “emotional support animals”).

 11. Think twice before flying Space-A on the Patriot Express during PCS season.